-Introduction

-We have been operating as a professional services business since 1996.
-We built our professional services business organically and through acquiring and integrating accounting and financial service providers, group health benefits consulting firms, property and casualty brokerage firms, payroll service providers, and valuation and other service firms throughout the United States.
+Introduction - We have been operating as a professional services business since 1996.
+We built our professional services business organically and through acquiring and integrating accounting and financial service providers, group health benefits consulting firms, property and casualty brokerage firms, retirement plan services firms, payroll service providers, and valuation and other service firms throughout the United States.
 We are listed on the New York Stock Exchange ("NYSE") under the symbol "CBZ."